NKZ55/MyCoursework-in-UoB/README.md

 Original datasets are provided by _professors_ from the UoB.

-Most of the works are done _independently_ by myself.
+This is a groupwork, I was in charge of the VBA code.

 Please click the **main** button to see the branches.